Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 13. FAQs About CMC Uses and Applications

-What Is CMC (Carboxymethyl Cellulose)?
+What Is CMC Sodium Carboxymethyl Cellulose?

 In practical terms, CMC uses and applications revolve around three core capabilities that no other single ingredient delivers as cost-effectively at commercial scale: